postboy/cpwd/README.md

 1. `git clone https://github.com/postboy/cpwd.git` to download repository.
 2. Comment all code in platform-specific section that is unuseful for your system (that's easy).
 3. Build cpwd.
 On *nix systems with GCC you can do it via `./build.sh`.
 4. *nix only: add `alias cpwd='/path/to/./cpwd'` in your `.bashrc` file for adding a command "cpwd" to your shell.
+If you call it just "p" instead of "cpwd", you can launch it even faster!
 5. Linux/OpenBSD only: install `xclip` or `xsel` package for working with clipboard.

 ### Does cpwd works too slow?
 If you don't satisfied with cpwd speed, you can make it many times faster!

-1. Run `grep sse /proc/cpuinfo` to check does your processor supports SSE, and if so, compile against crypto_scrypt-sse.c instead of crypto_scrypt-ref.c.
+1. Check if your processor supports SSE (on *nix you just run `grep sse /proc/cpuinfo` to do it).
+If it does, compile against crypto_scrypt-sse.c instead of crypto_scrypt-ref.c (on GCC add a flag `-march=native` for successful compilation).
 2. Enable optimization in your compiler.
 If you use GCC, you can do it with flags `-march=native` (compile just for that processor) plus `-O1` or `-O2` or `-O3` (test them all and use the best for you).

 ### See also